-Carriers are working to understand the level of detail required in their notifications, particularly about access and control arrangements for third party vendors and service providers.
+Carriers have continued to work to understand the level of detail required in their notifications, particularly about access and control arrangements for third party vendors and service providers.
 Insufficient detail in notifications is the primary obstacle to shorter response times by the CAC.

-The Department has updated the TSS1 notification form to ensure it collects relevant and targeted information from carriers and nominated carriage service providers about the proposed change.
 Where the CAC has issued a request for further information, the Department generally seeks to discuss with the carrier the intent of the request and the type of information being sought to undertake a comprehensive assessment.